baltimoreheritage/tours/_posts/2015-11-07-mount-vernon-slavery-emancipation.md

 - The Latrobe (1911, Glidden & Friz) at Charles and Read - site of John H.B.
 Latrobe's 1860s mansion

-John H.B.
-Latrobe, principal organizer and corresponding secretary of the Maryland chapter of the American Colonization Society;
+**John H.B.
+Latrobe**, principal organizer and corresponding secretary of the Maryland chapter of the American Colonization Society;

 - Son of John Eager Howard, Charles Howard and Charles C. Harper (son of Robert Goodloe Harper) hired Robert S. Finley to promote colonization around the state
 - But for most free people of color, colonization came to look more and more like White-imposed deportation-one that they were determined to resist.(Resistance, 37)